rockysx27/AirlineTycoon/README.md

 * Buy kerosene by clicking price chart
 * Change tooltip of savegames (number of days played)
 * Implement actual random generator using Mersenne twister
+* Company value includes value of kerosene stored in tanks and tanks themselves